RiverHamster/rivertensor/README.md

 ## Building the project
 The project is tested on Linux with CUDA 12.3, Python 3.12.7, and pytest 8.3.3.
 No Python packaging with `setup.py` is done, and the project is built with CMake.
+Make sure `pytest` and `pybind11` is installed with conda to proceed with building and testing the project.

 To build and test the project, use
 ```bash